 The five main prepositions in this category, which my students remember by the acronym "DOGFU", are:

 The good news is that, unlike the two-way prepositions, there is no rule to remember here.
-You just need to learn that these prepositions only take the Accusative case.
-However, "ohne" and "um" can also be used as subordinate clause conjunctions so be careful not to use the two different ways of using them.
+You just need to learn that these prepositions only take the accusative case.
+However, "ohne" and "um" can also be used as subordinate clause conjunctions so be careful not to confuse the two different ways of using them.